MicrosoftDocs/power-automate-docs/articles/desktop-flows/build-custom-selectors.md

 ![Screenshot of the option to edit an existing selector.](media/build-custom-selectors/edit-selector.png)

-To create a new selector, select the appropriate UI element and then the **New** button.
+To add more selectors for a UI element, select the appropriate UI element and then the **New** button.

 ![Screenshot of the button to create a new selector.](media/build-custom-selectors/create-new-selector.png)

-Selectors use the **>** notation to indicate the hierarchical structure of the selected elements.
+In selectors, use the **>** notation to indicate the hierarchical structure of the selected elements.
 Each element in the selector is contained within the element on its left and displayed in the following form:

 **element[Attribute1=”Attribute1Name”][Attribute2=”Attribute2Name”]...[Attributen=”AttributenName”]**